Addressing Feature Suppression in Unsupervised Visual Representations: Appendix C: Implementation Details

+For the baselines and \name, we train the network for 1000 epochs with a batch size of 256.
+The data augmentation is the same as the baseline augmentations on ImageNet.
+For \name, the first 30 epochs are warm-up epochs, where we only train the network with the prediction loss $\mathcal{L}_p$.

+\textbf{Colorful-Moving-MNIST:} We use a 6-layer ConvNet for the encoder.
+The encoder weights for the predictive and contrastive branches are shared.
+The decoder is a 6-layer deconvolutional network symmetric to the encoder.
+The projection head for contrastive learning is a 2-layer non-linear head which embeds the feature into a 64-dim normalized space.

-\textbf{Face Attribute Classification:} For the SimCLR baseline, we train the network for 1000 epochs using the SGD optimizer with 0.1 learning rate, 1e-4 weight decay and 0.9 momentum.
-The learning rate is scaled with a factor of 0.2 at epoch 450, 600 and 750.
+We use the SGD optimizer with 0.1 learning rate, 1e-4 weight decay, and 0.9 momentum to train the model for 200 epochs.
+The learning rate is scaled with a factor of 0.1 at epoch 150 and 175.
 The batch size is set to 512.
 The temperature for contrastive loss is set to 0.1.
-For \name, the network is trained for 500 epochs, using the Adam optimizer with 1e-3 learning rate.
-The first 100 epochs are warm-up epochs, where we only train the network with the reconstruction loss $\mathcal{L}_r$.
+For \name, the first 30 epochs are warm-up epochs, where we only train the network with the prediction loss $\mathcal{L}_p$.

-\textbf{RF Experiments:} For the baseline contrastive approach, we train the network for 50 epochs, using the SGD optimizer with 0.01 learning rate, 1e-5 weight decay and 0.9 momentum.
-For \name, we train the network using the Adam optimizer with 1e-3 learning rate and 1e-5 weight decay.
-The network is trained for 50 epochs with the first 10 epochs as warm-up epochs trained with only the reconstruction loss.